 To pass along the fun, why not package one or a few cupcakes in a box like I did for my friend Sharon's birthday.
 They can be purchased in a Wilton Cake decorating section at your favorite store in choices to hold either one or four cupcakes.
 I found mine at Target.

 The cupcakes were too way too adorable to eat them immediately, so I decided to make a Power Point Talking Book for my two granddaughters and grandson by creating a setting for "Chuga-Chuga" then writing a simple story to go along.
-Dick is the narrator and supplied the train's sound effects by blowing into a wooden whistle.
+Dick was the narrator and supplied the train's sound effects by blowing into a wooden whistle.